Castalia in Erie County, Ohio — The American Midwest (Great Lakes)

 Snow's Grist Mill

 was built near here.

 people from great distances

 Erected 1969 by Erie County Historical Society.

 Location.
 41° 23.955′ N, 82° 48.509′ W. Marker is in Castalia, Ohio, in Erie County.
 Marker is at the intersection of South Washington Street (Ohio Route 101) and Reed Court, on the right when traveling east on South Washington Street.
+This historical marker is located just southeast of downtown Castalia, where State Route 101 crosses Cold Creek, on the south side of the roadway.
 Touch for map.
-This historical marker is located just southeast of downtown Castalia, where State Route 101 crosses Cold Creek, on the south side of the roadway.
 Marker is at or near this postal address: 197 South Washington Street, Castalia OH 44824, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Village of Venice (approx. 3.8 miles away); Fort Sandusky (approx. 3.8 miles away); Medusa Portland Cement Company (approx. 4.8 miles away); Cholera Cemetery / In Honor of the Doctors (approx. 5.6 miles away); Cooke-Dorn House The Hinde & Dauch Paper Company (approx. 6.3 miles away); Jury of Erie County Women / Erie County Courthouse (approx. 6.3 miles away); Sandusky (approx. 6.3 miles away).
+Village of Venice (approx. 3.8 miles away); Fort Sandusky Medusa Portland Cement Company (approx. 4.8 miles away); Cholera Cemetery / In Honor of the Doctors (approx. 5.6 miles away); Holy Angels Catholic Church (approx. 5.6 miles away); Good Samaritan Hospital (approx. 6 miles away); Cooke-Dorn House (approx. 6.2 miles away); Old Sandusky Post Office (approx. 6.2 miles away).

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on June 10, 2010, by Dale K. Benington of Toledo, Ohio.
 This page has been viewed 1,129 times since then and 40 times this year.
 Photos: 1, 2, 3. submitted on June 10, 2010, by Dale K. Benington of Toledo, Ohio.